 Requesting a Copy of Your Abstract in the Office of a Registry Agent

 You may request printed copies of your own driver’s abstract in person, in the office of any valid Alberta registry agent.
-You have to present acceptable photo identification and complete the Request for Personal Driving and Motor Vehicle Information (REG 3394) form (pdf) by checking the appropriate box indicating the type of driver’s abstract you require and signing and dating the form in front of the registry agent clerk.
+You have to present acceptable photo identification and complete the Request for Personal Driving and Motor Vehicle Information (REG 3394) NEW May 13th, 2015 form (pdf) by checking the appropriate box indicating the type of driver’s abstract you require and signing and dating the form in front of the registry agent clerk.

 Requesting a Copy of Your Abstract if You Are Outside Alberta